 The answer is messy.
 It depends.

-Meeting Your Dog's Basic Needs
+Meeting Your Dog's Core Needs

 Food, water, shelter, and social interaction are minimum requirements to keep our dogs healthy.

-Does Your Dog Get Enough Exercise?
+Is Your Dog Getting Enough Exercise?

 Next up is physical movement.
 Just like us, our dogs need to exercise in order to stay healthy!
 But how much exercise do they really need?
 Our dog exercise calculator is one place to start.
 It’ll help you understand your individual pup’s requirements.